 With many window restrictors available, how do care providers choose the most robust solution?

 If you’re in charge of managing a care site, you will be aware of the risks associated with windows and the legal requirements around reducing those risks.
+Below we take a look at the key things to consider.

 Window restrictors also protect vulnerable residents on ground floors from wandering outside without care, giving staff peace of mind.
 And with burglaries increasing in care sites, restrictors can provide security whilst having the window open.